Volvo XC40 SUV - Interior & comfort

 Volvo XC40 dashboard

 With a well-finished dashboard, the XC40 feels like a premium product, even if the obligatory soft-touch plastics are few and far between.
-Volvo also hasn’t forgotten its practical side, with features like a fold-out curry hook integrated in the glovebox to help you get your takeaway home intact.
+Volvo also hasn’t forgotten its practical side, with features like a fold-out curry hook integrated into the glovebox to help you get your takeaway home intact.

 There are three main trim levels, which are now called Core, Plus and Ultimate (instead of Momentum, R-Design and Inscription).
-Even the Core trim is pretty lavish, with dual-zone climate control, 18-inch wheels, rear parking sensors, cruise control, a 12.3-inch digital instrument cluster and the Sensus infotainment system described above.
+Even the Core trim is pretty lavish, with dual-zone climate control, 18-inch wheels, rear parking sensors, cruise control, a 12.3-inch digital instrument cluster and the infotainment system described above.

 Volvo offers some appealing extras bundled into packs to make things less confusing.
 As you’d expect, the Climate pack adds heated seats, a heated windscreen and a heated steering wheel to the Core model.
 The Driver Assist pack is worth considering, especially if you spend time on the motorway, adding adaptive cruise control, blind-spot warnings, rear cross-traffic alert and the semi-autonomous Pilot Assist driving aid.